 Standards have benefits

-The previous question has an easy answer, standard graphs.
+The previous question has an easy answer: standardize graphs.
 Standardizing graphs solves many problems.
 For example, doctors and technicians who read electrocardiographs (EKGs) experience the following benefits from a standard graphic display (Dubin, 2000):

 The same benefits take hold for standard graphs as well.
 Graph readers can develop a deeper understanding of the subject matter.
 Practical knowledge of the content occurs more quickly and systematically.
 And the speed of graph comprehension accelerates.

-For years Precision Teachers have enjoyed the previous benefits by looking at the world through the lens of a standard ratio (also called semilogarithmic) chart, the Standard Celeration Chart.
+For years Precision Teachers have enjoyed the previous benefits by looking at the world through the lens of a standard ratio (or "semilogarithmic") chart, the Standard Celeration Chart.

 A long history of good will and a positive focus spurred mottos such as “accentuate the positive,” and “Celerate, then celebrate.”
 In conjunction with Standard Charts, Precision Teachers developed a wonderful social practice called “Chart Shares.”